 Consumer spending is responsible for producing 70% of Britain’s economic output.
 Consumers who do not make commercial or big ticket item purchases either do not have the money or they lack confidence about the economy.
 Big ticket items such as cars and furniture have to be closely monitored because people will not buy these products if consumer confidence is low or if they are not moving into homes.
 If this happens it could be another clear indication that the construction industry is starting to wane.

 Consumer spending and confidence will definitely influence how the construction industry is being impacted.When the economy is thriving and people have money to spend they will need more housing.
 When a lot of people are moving into homes this will improve construction development of properties and jobs.
 As a matter of fact each single home within the U.S. produces 3 jobs and each multi-housing unit creates about 2 jobs.
-All of this job growth in turn will stimulate a greater increase in economic spending and housing development even in such specialties as PPP/P3 and Due diligence
+All of this job growth in turn will stimulate a greater increase in economic spending and housing development even in such specialties as Construction Claims Consultants and Construction Project Management

 Other economic factors that will hamper the construction industry are high fuel and grocery prices and inflated unemployment rates.
 When consumers have to worry about paying a lot of money for necessities such as fuel for their automobiles and food for their families, trying to acquire a new place to live is probably the least of their concerns.